st3v3nmw/pocketses/README.md

 <br/>

-This is a project I'm using to learn snaps, snapcraft, and landscape.
+This is a project I'm using to learn snaps, Snapcraft, Ubuntu Core, & landscape.
 It runs the following "services":

 - A collector to pull CPU, memory, and network statistics from the host, and
 - A publisher to push the metrics to all subscribed clients

-"Topics" covered:
+Areas covered:

 - [x] Python snap plugin
 - [x] Interfaces